 A: Yes!
 I actually love receiving work from students where they’ve added colour, faces, skin tones and their own details to take the illustrations and make them their own 🙂

 Q: Does your Amarantus work have more colour in it?

 A: Sort of.
 The Amarantus Project is an educational project from CSCP and BAN aiming to introduce pupils to the lives of ‘real’ Pompeiian characters – characters based on the people known to have inhabited a specific insula in Pompeii, researched by Dr Sophie Hay (under Prof. Andrew Wallace-Hadrill), as well as some fictional characters that complement them, brought to life in story by children’s historical fiction author Caroline Lawrence and illustrated by me (!)
 My minimalist art style was chosen to illustrate this project’s fictional representations of real Pompeiians, and the line-art style was also decided to sit well against the iconic illustrations of the Cambridge Latin Project, which, at over 50 years old, is currently being updated by an outstanding team.
-The stick-figure-based characters are intended as evocative placeholders against the much more detailed reconstructions of Pompeiian archaeological sites, both photorealistic reconstructions by the amazing graphic artist Gareth Blayney (see below), and line-drawing reconstructions that I have created, under the watchful, historically-accurate-detail-focused eyes of the Amarantus team.
+The stick-figure-based characters are intended as evocative placeholders, like ghosts, against the much more detailed reconstructions of Pompeiian archaeological sites, both photorealistic reconstructions by the amazing graphic artist Gareth Blayney (see below), and line-drawing reconstructions that I have created, under the watchful, historically-accurate-detail-focused eyes of the Amarantus team.
 Most of the artwork is designed to be printable in black and white for schools, but there will be some full-colour images to illustrate the reality of the Roman world.